 - As the second hospice founded in the country, we are the most experienced hospice provider in the Bay Area.
 We have long-standing relationships with many physicians, pharmacists, hospitals, nursing homes, home health care agencies, and medical equipment companies

 - Each patient’s situation is unique.
 We tailor our care to the individual needs of each patient and family.

-- We have full-time hospice physicians on staff to oversee the care of all of our patients.
+- We have full-time hospice physicians on staff to oversee the care of all of our patients, in collaboration with your personal doctors.

 - Hospice by the Bay is certified by CHAP – Community Health Accreditation Program.
 We request this outside rigorous evaluation so we can always provide the best care while being in full compliance with state and federal regulations.

 - You can call Hospice by the Bay anytime for your own peace of mind.
 We appreciate your curiosity and know it is better to educate yourself about hospice care before you really need it.
 We are always happy to answer your questions.